-Shri Mataji Nirmala Devi was born to a Christian family at Chhindwara, a town in the very centre of India.
-She was born into the Salve family that traces their roots to the royal Shalivahana dynasty which dates back over 2000 years and was the beginning of the Shalivhana Calendar era.
-During the pregnancy, her mother had a strong desire to see a tiger.
+Shri Mataji Nirmala Devi (née Nirmala Salve) was born to a Protestant Christian family in Chhindwara – a town in the geographic centre of India.
+She was born into the Salve family that traces their roots to the royal Shalivahana dynasty, which dates back over 3000 years.
+During pregnancy, her mother had a strong desire to see a tiger.
 When eventually on a hunting trip with her husband she did sight one in the forest, her parents were overcome with joy and knew at that moment that there was something very special about their child.
 Shri Mataji Nirmala Devi arrived at midday on the 21st of March 1923, on the Spring equinox at a time when the planets were aligned in a most extraordinary way.
 The uniqueness of her birth was affirmed as she arrived absolutely clean, which prompted her grandmother to suggest the name Nirmala, which means immaculate.

 When Shri Mataji was four years old, the family then moved to Nagpur where she was brought up with her 10 siblings in a happy, comfortable household.
 Her father, Prasad Salve, was a lawyer and scholar, fluent in 14 languages and translated the Qur’an into Hindi.
 Her mother, Cornelia, was the first woman in India to receive an honours degree in mathematics.

-Her parents both shared a deep love of their country and its great spiritual tradition and values.
-They were actively involved in the struggle for Indian independence, and as a child, Nirmala frequently stayed with Mahatma Gandhi in his ashram.
-Due to their affiliation with the Swaraj movement, her parents were often jailed for their participation in this freedom movement, so at a very young age Nirmala, already showing signs of great leadership, took responsibility to care for her older and younger siblings during their parents’ absence.
+Her parents both shared a deep love of their country, its great spiritual tradition and values.
+They were actively involved in the struggle for Indian independence.
+As a child, Nirmala frequently stayed with Mahatma Gandhi in his ashram.
+Due to their affiliation with the Swaraj movement, her parents were often jailed for their participation in this nonviolent movement to free India.
+Thus, at a very young age Nirmala, already showing signs of great leadership, took responsibility to care for her older and younger siblings during their parents’ absence.

-Later, in her teens, she too joined this struggle for independence becoming a youth leader, bravely leading picket lines and defying armed police.
-She also was jailed and tortured for her participation in this Quit India Movement but this never affected her determination to take part in the fight for the freedom of India.
-In 1942 she chose to study medicine because as she later says “I studied a little bit of medical science to understand what a human being is.”
-(22/12/73) However, in 1947 these medical studies were cut short due to the troubled times so her family then thought it would be timely for her to marry.
+In her teens, she, too, joined this struggle for independence by becoming a youth leader, bravely leading picket lines and defying armed police.
+She also was jailed and tortured for her participation in the Quit India Movement but this never affected her determination to take part in the fight for the freedom of India.
+In 1942 she chose to study medicine because as she later said that “I studied a little bit of medical science to understand what a human being is.”
+(22/12/73) However, in 1947 these medical studies were cut short due to the troubled times, so her family then thought it would be timely for her to marry.

 So it was on the 7th April 1947, that Shri Mataji, then the 24-year-old Miss Nirmala Salve married Chandrika Prasad Srivastava and settled into married life, supporting her eminent husband in his diplomatic career and raising their two daughters.
 From this time to 1970, Shri Mataji courageously stood against prejudice, offered protection to those in need, nourished a growing family, farmed the land, encouraged culture through music and film, constructed numerous homes, engaged in charitable work, fulfilled everyday household duties, was a loving wife and mother, a supportive sister and eventually a grandmother.

 “I was all alone and I felt very good.
 There was no one around to say a word.
-And then, in meditation, I felt that the time had arrived when the Sahasrara (the crown chakra) must be opened.
+And then, in meditation, I felt that the time had arrived when the Sahasrara [the crown chakra] must be opened.
 At the moment I desired for the opening of the Sahasrara, what I noticed was that the Kundalini rose like a telescope within me, opening one after the other, travelling upwards.
 It was like the colour of molten, red-hot iron.
 Then I saw the external structure of the Kundalini that kept rising up, creating sounds at each chakra.
 The Kundalini rose up to pierce the Brahmarandhra.”
 (29/10/95)

 The Brahmarandhra is the fontanel bone area at the top of the head.
 The experience Shri Mataji described was that of Self realisation, the connection that enables a new awareness of spiritual dimensions that so many desire.